HL7/US-Core-STU3/pages/_includes/us-core-condition-intro.md

-This profile sets minimum expectations for the [Condition] resource to record, search and fetch a  list of problems and health concerns associated with a patient.
+﻿This profile sets minimum expectations for the [Condition] resource to record, search and fetch a  list of problems and health concerns associated with a patient.
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.

 **Example Usage Scenarios:**

 The following are example usage scenarios for the US Core-Condition profile:

--   Record or query for a Patient’s problems
+-   Query for a Patient’s problems
--   Query for all patients who have had a specific condition,problem or finding
+-   Record a Patient’s problem

 ##### Mandatory Data Elements and Terminology